fenago/datascience-ml-next-level/Lab 05 - The GroupBy Object/Lab_5.md

 ```

-A [GroupBy] operation is ideal when we want to group
-`DataFrame` rows into clusters based on shared values in a column.
-For example, the supermarket owner may be curious about the performance
-of the two *types* of items he sells: fruits and vegetables.
-If he can
-isolate the [\"Fruit\"] rows and [\"Vegetable\"] rows into
-separate groups, it becomes easier to perform an aggregate analysis on
-either, such as calculating the average price of items within the group.

 Let\'s begin by invoking the [groupby] method on the
 [supermarket] `DataFrame`.
 Pass in the name of the column
 whose values should be used to create the groups.
 The return value will